geetha2601/Speaker-fluency/README.md

 This model also has a basic construction in the sense that our python script only initializes the model, trains it and then evaluates its performance.
 The single parameter we varied here was the number of estimators (number of trees).4

-Nmel = 20 as baseline features and test extra spectral features to see the

  Conclusions:
   In this work, we have presented an audio processing system capable of determining the level of ﬂuency of non-native Englishspeakers,